 Being prepared for your trip is much more than just checking items off of a packing list.
-In our years of experience we’ve seen some common examples of lack of preparedness and missed opportunities that we’d like for you to consider and plan for so that you’ll get the most out of your trip.
+We understand the importance of planning a field trip well, and in our many years of experience we have seen the most common things our students miss and forget.
+To avoid this, we have created a helpful list so you can be fully prepared and get the most out of your trip.

 Connections to Home

-Sometimes we find out too late that a student has a relative buried in Arlington or a name on the Vietnam Wall or at Ellis Island, and there’s not enough time to look them up during touring.
-Making connections to home is a great way to personalize your trip, particularly to DC, and it really helps to be prepared ahead of time.
-Ask your family and relatives if there are veterans of WWII, Korea, or Vietnam, or veterans of the military branches Marine Corps, Navy, or Air Force, and also of Law Enforcement.
-There are memorials to all of these, and one of your affiliated family members may want to send something personal with you to leave at one of these memorials.
-Use on-line data bases to find the location of graves in Arlington, or the name of one killed in Vietnam.
-We will do our best to accommodate your connection to a memorial, either as a group or as an individual privately.
+Do you have a relative buried in Arlington National Cemetery, or whose name is written on the American Immigrant Wall of Honor at Ellis Island?
+Perhaps there is someone from your hometown whose name appears on the Vietnam Veterans Memorial… Making connections to home is a great way to personalize your visit, and it really helps to be prepared ahead of time.
+Ask relatives about veterans of WWII, Korea, or Vietnam, or if family members have served in any of the military branches such as the Marine Corps, Navy, Air Force, or law enforcement.
+There are memorials to all of these in Washington DC, for example, and one of your affiliated family members may wish to send something personal along with you to leave at one of these memorials.
+If at all possible, find out and let us know about these connections BEFORE your tour begins.
+We will do our best to accommodate your connection, either as a group or privately as an individual.

 Money and Valuables